 Staff Surgeon Michael Fenton Manifold was one of the first to promote the employment of women nurses in the army to tend the sick.
 In 1847, he engaged them for the first time in the army during the severe epidemic of small-pox that raged among the garrison in Ireland.
 Subsequently, he served during the Crimean war in charge of the officers' hospital at Scutari.
 Here

 he enjoyed the friendship of Miss Florence Nightingale, who found in him a warm supporter at a time when her path in instituting nursing reforms was beset with many difficulties; while his unvarying kindness and unwearying attention and courtesy made all the sick and wounded his friends.
 After the campaign he was promoted for his services, and was appointed to the 34th Regiment.1

 Staff Surgeon Michael Fenton Manifold served with the 34th Regiment in the suppression of the Indian Mutiny of 1857–59.
 On 28 March 1859, he was present at the defeat of the rebels under Bala Rao near Bootwul on the frontier with Nepal, for which he received a medal.

 A Case of hydrophobia AMD Report vol iv (1862).
 He died in January 1897, aged 74 years 10 months.

-22 May 1846 Commissioned Assistant Surgeon 77th (East Middlesex) Regiment of Foot, vice Assistant Surgeon Joseph Samuel Prendergast, who was promoted to the Staff.
+23 May 1846 Commissioned Assistant Surgeon 77th (East Middlesex) Regiment of Foot, vice Assistant Surgeon Joseph Samuel Prendergast, who was promoted to the Staff.

-18 Aug 1848 Staff Assistant Surgeon.
+Oct 1848 Appointed Staff Assistant Surgeon.

-1849–1851 Served in the West Indies.
+2 Nov 1848 – 28 June 1851 Served in the West Indies.

 1852 Served in Dublin and Kilkenny.